-In this mode the clock at the DACCLKP/N input functions as a reference clock source to the on-chip PLL.
-The on-chip PLL will then multiply this reference clock to supply a higher frequency DAC sample rate clock.
+In this mode, the clock at the DACCLKP/N input functions as a reference clock source to the on-chip PLL.
+The on-chip PLL then multiplies this reference clock to supply a higher-frequency DAC sample-rate clock.
 Figure 55 shows the block diagram of the PLL circuit.